4 Absolutes in Email Marketing Outreach

 - In your research, what are trends that you see with your targeted buyers?
 How can you leverage that?

-- What do your specific buyers engage with on a daily basis?
-What do they care about?
+- What do your specific buyers engage with daily?
+What do they care about and seek?

 Crafting a Narrative